 I haven't received any reviews of these products yet so if you've used one I'd love for you to share your review here.

 This detergent comes in a free and clear version liquid version (there is no powder), one containing Zout stain remover, and also in 3 in 1 laundry sheets, which are for the washing machine, as detergent and fabric softener, and then that you throw into the dryer as a dryer sheet too.
-In addition, Purex has just added new Ultra Packs, which include free and clear scent as well.

 You can read more information about Purex laundry detergent here.